 The following relates generally to generating golf round strategy data (hereinafter “strategy data”) and more specifically for generating golf shot plan data obtained in respect of each golf shot.
 The generated data may be encapsulated by a golf round strategy (GRS) database.

-An exemplary system comprises one or more location tracking module linked to each of a plurality of airtankers, each location tracking module operable to generate location data corresponding to tracking the location of the airtanker in real time or near real time, and a processing module operable to generate operations data from the collected location data and other data sources.
+An exemplary system comprises one or more location tracking modules linked to each of a plurality of airtankers, each location tracking module operable to generate location data corresponding to tracking the location of the airtanker in real time or near real time, and a processing module operable to generate operations data from the collected location data and other data sources.

 The system further comprises forest fire data.
 Forest fire data is compiled by dispatchers or operations administrator and relates to data in respect of the time, location and conditions relating to or surrounding each forest fire.

 The location data and forest fire data are provided to the processing module.
 The processing module implements a pattern recognition process to generate the operations data, which includes determining which airtankers are serving which fires and the processes undertaken by each such airtanker in the course of fighting each such fire.
 The generated operations data may be stored in an airtanker service process (ASP) database.
-The ASP database provides a plurality of data items usable by fire managers, dispatchers and researchers
+The ASP database provides a plurality of data items usable by fire managers, dispatchers and researchers.

 It has now been found that the airtanker service process can be generally modeled based upon a series of events characterizing an “airtanker trip”.
 Fig. 1 is an example of an airtanker trip during forest fire air attack.
 The trip comprises a series of distinct trip events that map to the segments of the air attack service cycle, including: